Creating Controls in Assembler

 Here is our what our SimpleButton control will look like, in the image below, if it is created with the default property values we have assigned to it in our initialization function _SB_Init:

 So by implementing this initialization routine for the end-user, it means they can use the SimpleButton control straight away, or they can choose to modify any of the external properties to customize it to their requirements after the control is created, whichever suits.
-See the Control Properties section later on for more details.
+See the section later on for more details.